What is PIAAC?

-PIAAC is the Programme for the International Assessment of Adult Competencies, an international assessment of the foundational information-processing skills required for participation in the social and economic life of advanced economies in the 21st century.
+PIAAC is the Programme for the International Assessment of Adult Competencies, an international assessment of the foundational information-processing skills required to participate in the social and economic life of advanced economies in the 21st century.

-Data from PIAAC will provide a measure of cognitive and workplace skills, a rich evidence base for policy-relevant analysis, a better measure of a country’s “stock” of skills, insights into whether education and training programs are focusing on the right competencies, and the capacity to compare skills among a broad cross-section of countries around the world.
-More»»
+Data from PIAAC provide a measure of cognitive and workplace skills, a rich evidence base for policy-relevant analysis, a better measure of a country’s “stock” of skills, insights into whether education and training programs are focusing on the right competencies, and the capacity to compare skills across a broad sampling of countries around the world.